 Here’s a question I was recently asked by a reader:

 Hi Dr. Bailey, I am 49 years old.
 I would like to try the combination of tretinoin and glycolic acid use.
 I currently use Tretinoin 0.05% for sun damage and aging purposes.
 Is it possible to add Glycolic acid to my routine also?
-I am wondering if there is a Glycolic face cream I can add?
-During the day I am currently using Daily Moisturizing Face Cream for Dry to Normal Skin and the Citrix Antioxidant SPF30 sunscreen.
+I am wondering if there is a glycolic face cream I can add?
+During the day I am currently using Daily Moisturizing Face Cream and (your zinc oxide) sunscreen.
+Thanks so much!
+Heather

 Anti Aging Skin Care Treatment